 / spans over 57 km

 (1271m, east end).
 The trail is marked with red stripes

 (against white background) and can be split into three parts (see the Route Description section below).

-Backpacking along the main ridge of Rodnei Mountains is a very nice experience, especially in nice weather.
-If you can devote a few days for this beautiful area, perhaps this is the best journey to take.
-The trail is long, but has no difficult parts (walking is all you have to do).
-As there are no huts nearby along the route, prepare for nomadic circumstances.
-Nevertheless, designated camping sites are quite well partitioned over the range, and most of them are situated near springs.
+Backpacking along the main ridge of the Rodnei Mountains is a very nice experience, especially in nice weather.
+If you can afford to spend a few days in this beautiful area, perhaps this is the best hike you can do here.
+The trail is long, but has no difficult parts - walking is all you have to do.
+As there are no huts along or near the route, prepare for nomadic conditions.
+Nevertheless, designated campsites

 Sharing your own experiences about this trail is very welcome.
 Also, feel free to report any typos, broken links, etc.